 Los Angeles is home not only to film and TV shows, but also to the world’s diverse cultures – you can distinguish up to two hundred and twenty-four languages here.
 It also boasts more than three hundred museums and some ninety theatres.
 Soak up the atmosphere of this metropolis with our great flights and choose your ideal accommodation from our offer.
 Here are some tips for activities to fully enjoy LA.

 Table of Contents

 From where?
 With whom?
 When?
 Tips from Pelicaners on flights to Los Angeles

 - From where?
 Some of the biggest international airports in Europe offer direct flights to Los Angeles include London Heathrow (LHR), Paris Charles de Gaulle (CDG), Frankfurt Airport (FRA), Amsterdam Schiphol (AMS), and Madrid Barajas (MAD).
-You can also get to Los Angeles from Vienna, with several airlines.

 Accommodation in Los Angeles: find a hotel or Airbnb on the beach

 If you are looking for accommodation in Los Angeles, we recommend checking the location and quality of the accommodation beforehand.
 LA offers a wide range of accommodation types and prices, which vary depending on the location.

 Check prices and book your hotel through Pelican.
 Find accommodation tips on this smart map: